Brit Awards 2023: Full list of nominees

 More than 50 artists are nominated for the 2023 Brit Awards, with global stars Stormzy and Taylor Swift rubbing shoulders with newcomers like Central Cee and Mimi Webb

-Harry Styles and Wet Leg lead the pack, with four nominations each, while Cat Burns, The 1975, Fred Again and The 1975 all have three.
+Harry Styles and Wet Leg lead the pack, with four nominations each, while Cat Burns, The 1975, Fred Again and Stormzy all have three.

 The winners will be announced at a star-studded ceremony at London's O2 Arena on Saturday 11 February.